 Scaling and downscaling

-Your app will become more complex over time, and AI-powered QA tools will scale alongside it.
+Your app will become more complex over time, and startup QA needs to scale alongside it — that’s where AI-driven tools shine.
 It is obvious that after first attempts with MVPs, startups will scale successful projects, and their testing requirements will expand.

 Benefit: faster MVP - full-scale product transition